-Hyperopia (farsightedness) is an eye condition in which close objects are out of focus and far away objects are clear.
-Hyperopia can occur if your eyeball is too short, if the cornea has too little of a curve, or the focusing power of your eye is too weak.
-This eye disorder is easily corrected with contact lenses, glasses, or laser eye surgery.
+Hyperopia (farsightedness) is an eye condition in which close objects are out of focus and far away objects are clearer.
+Hyperopia can occur if your eyeball is too short, if the cornea is too flat, or the focusing power of your eye is too weak.
+This eye disorder can be corrected with contact lenses, glasses, or laser eye surgery.
 Often present from birth, most children grow out of farsightedness (hyperopia) since they have very flexible eye lenses that make up for the problem.
 As aging occurs, contact lenses or glasses may be used to correct the problem.
 Hyperopia usually runs in the family and can affect both males and females equally.Request Your Consultation Today!

 Symptoms of Farsightedness (Hyperopia)

-Common signs of farsightedness are eyestrain, burning, aching, fatigue, and difficulty concentrating.
+Common signs of farsightedness are eye strain, burning, aching, fatigue, and difficulty concentrating.
 Trouble maintaining a clear focus on near objects and headaches after close work are also two telltale signs.
 Common vision screenings, often done in schools, are generally ineffective in detecting farsightedness.
 A comprehensive eye examination will include testing for farsightedness.
-Eye exams should be done for new babies and children as well.
+Eye exams should be done for babies and children as well by a pediatric ophthalmologist.

 Hyperopia, or farsightedness, is often confused with presbyopia.
-Presbyopia is another condition that can cause blurry vision; however, presbyopia is usually brought on by natural aging and affects people later in life.
+Presbyopia is another condition that can cause blurry vision; however, presbyopia is usually brought on by natural aging and affects people later in life, usually their 40s.
 Presbyopia can also be treated with glasses, contacts, and in some cases LASIK or PRK.